gjbex/MLOps-on-HPC/README.md

-# MLOps
+# MLOps on HPC

 This is training material for an MLOps training.
-Machine Learning Operations has some distinct requirements compared to traditional software development.
+Machine Learning Operations have some distinct requirements compared to traditional software development.
+MLOps on HPC also have some specific aspects that are addressed as well.

 ## What is it?